G-Milzink/CI_PP2_GS/README.md

 ## Project Goals

 The goal of this project was to create a website where the user can play a few simple games to pass time.

+### User Goals

+- Play one or more simple games to pass time.

 ### Site Owner Goals